 Essays should be 1,000 to 1,500 words and written in a conversational, journalistic style.
 Direct further submission queries to email@example.com.

-Please make your points concisely — a two — or three-paragraph with a clear premise is ideal.
-Long letters may be shortened, and all letters will be edited to conform to our style.
+Please make your points as concisely as possible.
+We will not publish letters longer than 350 words, and all letters will be edited to conform to our style.

 Send letters to firstname.lastname@example.org.
 Please include a daytime phone number and tell us what institution you are affiliated with or what city or town you are writing from.

 We welcome contributions from senior officials and professors at colleges for "What I'm Reading," a feature that appears monthly on our Bookshelf page.
 Each short essay responds to this question: What have you read lately that is insightful and useful to you as you think about higher education?

 The response can refer to a book, newspaper article or column, journal article, or anything else, whether current or not, that has given you ideas about higher education.
 What you have read could be on the subject of higher education, or it could be on another subject as long as it offers insights that you can apply to higher education.
 You should describe the publication briefly and then explain the inspiration you gained from it.
 If the publication is online, a link should be included.